The Professionals (TV series): United Kingdom

 Original footage - left; re-mastered footage by the Network imprint – right.

-Contrary to popular belief, the original release on VHS was not blocked by Martin Shaw.
-According to Dave Matthews' website, Shaw had already signed the video release agreement, it was the repeat fee amount offered by LWT that he objected to.

 In the late 1990s, the complete run of 57 episodes were given a UK VHS videocassette release by Contender Entertainment Group.
 An earlier release had seen 31 episodes issued before the distributor went out of business.

 In 2002, Contender reissued the complete run on DVD (for the UK only).
 Although labelled as having been "digitally remastered", these releases have attracted some criticism, mainly due to the relatively poor picture quality (colour, contrast and levels of dirt and scratches).
 In part, this was due to problems with the age and condition of the prints used, and the loss of (or lack of access to) the original source footage which would normally be used as the basis of a remaster.
 These DVDs appear to have been a straight digital conversion of the late 1980s video masters of the "dirty" telecine versions of the episodes, that ITV4 was later editing down and still showing in the 2020s, rather than the later Network restoration versions.

 In late 2005, Contender replaced the original DVD releases with a new set which saw some minor improvements in the picture quality.

 On 2 September 2013, the Network imprint announced that it had acquired the scripts, production files, original camera negatives and stills from the show.
 The digitally remastered version of The Professionals was released on DVD and Blu-ray.
 The restoration process is described in a blog post.
 Series 1 episodes have had the original opening and closing sequences restored.